 It's early winter.
-You're arcing perfect turns, proud of your resolve, when you hear a loud chhrreccchh underfoot.
+You're arcing perfect turns down the ski slope when you hear a loud scraping sound underfoot.
 Don't panic; repairing a rock gouge in your ski or snowboard base is relatively easy for a do-it-yourselfer.
-Here is a step-by-step look at what to do.
+Here’s a step-by-step look at what to do.

 If you decide the repair is within your reach, read on for next steps.

 Before you start your base repair project, make sure you have the following:

 - Clean towels

 - Metal scraper (substitutes like a putty knife may work, but a sharp and durable scraper is best)

 - Polyethylene (P-Tex) repair candle (typically available in black and clear)

 - Propane torch, butane lighter or household candle